Azure-Samples/azure-opensource-labs/1-windows-oss-terminal-wsl/README.md

     - Quit all windows to exit the tmux session.

 ## Run a Node Project in WSL
+> Needed to install Node and npm for this to work.
+Had to update the Ubuntu build before I could install node and npm.
+There's no projects folder under C:\\ either.

 In the Terminal using your OSCON profile, navigate to `c:\\projects\`
 1. run `git clone https://github.com/johnpapa/node-hello`